Czech Republic–Mexico relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as an Agreement on Air Transportation (1990); Agreement on Educational and Cultural Cooperation (1970); Agreement on Trade (1974); Agreement on Health Cooperation (1993); Agreement on Scientific, Technical and Technological Cooperation (1995); Agreement on the Elimination of Visa Requirements for Ordinary, Diplomatic and Official Passport Holders (2000); Agreement on the Avoidance of Double-Taxation and Fiscal Evasion (2002) and an Agreement on Reciprocal Promotion and Protection of Investment (2004).
+Both nations have signed a few bilateral agreements such as an Agreement on Air Transportation (1990); Agreement on Scientific, Technical and Technological Cooperation (1995); Agreement on Educational and Cultural Cooperation (2001); Agreement to Avoid Double Taxation and Prevent Tax Evasion in the Matter of Income and Wealth Taxes (2002) and an Agreement on Reciprocal Promotion and Protection of Investment (2002).

 Trade relations

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes the Czech Republic since 2004).
-In 2018, two-way trade between both nations amounted to US$1.7 billion.
-The Czech Republic main exports to Mexico include: vehicles; directional lights; electrical conductors and modular circuits.
-Mexico's main exports to the Czech Republic include: headphones with microphone; games and construction assortment; memory units; vehicles; crusts of citrus fruits, melons and watermelons.
-The Czech Republic is Mexico's fourteenth biggest trading partner within the European Union.
-A few major Mexican multinational companies such as Cemex, Grupo Bimbo and Nemak operate in the Czech Republic.
+In 2023, two-way trade between both nations amounted to US$1.3 billion.
+The Czech Republic main exports to Mexico include: telephones and mobile phones, machinery, electrical wires and cables, motor cars and other vehicles, iron, steel and glass.
+Mexico's main exports to the Czech Republic include: parts and accessories for machines, electrical equipment, copper tubes, parts and accessories for motor vehicles, food based products, and alcohol.
+Mexican multinational companies such as Cemex, Grupo Bimbo and Nemak (among others) operate in the Czech Republic.